PunkEditors/DynamicPaperTemplate/README.md

 # Why?

 We believe that the scientific publishing system is outdated.
 Science is a continuous process.
 Publishing should not be a goal, but a mean to showcase snapshots of this process.
-A way to achieve that change is self-publishing dynamic documents that track how our knowledge change with time.
+A way to achieve that change is self-publishing DIY dynamic documents that track how our knowledge change with time.
 This repo helps building such experience.

 # How?